-CHECK MOWER BLADE CONDITION, SHARPNESS, AND SECURITY OF MOUNTING The blade mounting nuts on gear driven decks should be torqued to 60 lb·ft (81 N·m), and the blade mounting bolts on belt driven decks torqued to 70 lb·ft (95 N·m).
-If blade sharpening is required, refer to CHECKING/SERVICING for Sharpen Mower Blades in Maintenance Instructions.
+☐ CHECK MOWER BLADE CONDITION, SHARPNESS, AND SECURITY OF MOUNT-ING

-PERFORM ANY ADDITIONAL PROCEDURES called for on the MAINTENANCE SCHEDULE
+The blade mounting nuts on gear-driven decks should be torqued to 60 lb·ft (81 N·m), and the blade mounting bolts on belt-driven decks torqued to 70 lb·ft (95 N·m).
+If blade sharpening is required, refer to Sharpen Mower Blades on page 63.

-CHART in Maintenance Instructions.
+PERFORM ANY ADDITIONAL PROCEDURES called for in the Maintenance Schedule Chart on page 48.